eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 - **Image Tag** - Describes the version of the docker image that will be used to create the container.

-- **Internal Ports** - This field accepts a comma separated list of ports which will be internally exposed on the spun up docker container.
+- **Internal Ports** - This field accepts a comma separated list of ports that will be internally exposed on the spun up docker container.

-- **External Ports** - This field accepts a comma separated list of ports which will be externally exposed on the host machine.
+- **External Ports** - This field accepts a comma separated list of ports that will be externally exposed on the host machine.

 - **Privileged Mode** - This flag if enabled will give the container root capabilities to all devices on the host system.
 Please be aware that setting this flag can be dangerous, and must only be used in exceptional situations.